 Maurice Blanchot considered ‘literature’ as generic writing, meaning that it’s uncontained within genres.
 Any writing might be literature, so long as reading becomes an unanchored, drifting experience of the sui generis where the faculties of sense are abandoned to their free play.
 This is an experience where writing and reading converge and lose their distinction in the process of composition.
-This approximates what anthropologists called the sacred.
+This can mirror what anthropologists called the sacred.
 Where transcendent forms are normally imposed on the world from beyond, in literature those forms are exposed immanently in their contingent becoming.
 This is where the symbolic ordering of the world becomes vulnerable to altercation.

 The long history of this term ‘sublimation’ leaves it with a multiplicity of senses.
 When considered as an aesthetic process, the term has polysemy due to its equivocal position between dialectics, psychoanalysis, chemistry, alchemy and rhetoric.
 This uncertainty of what we mean by ‘sublimation’ de-operatizes the concept into a suspended cloud of multivalent potentials.
+This concept is essentially bifurcated.

 A sublimation then is something that happens in a flash, and it is not conceivable outside of the instant where it occurs.
 There is no general schematic of what takes place.
 This is an esoteric event, and so we are not obliged to explain what happens there.
 But if this event is truly effective, then it means that something did occur which is in some sense irreversible.